How I got my Linksys WRT54G to Broadcast WOL Packets to my LAN

 On the VOIP router I just forwarded the port I decided to use as the Linksys WRT54G which forwards to the broadcast on my LAN.

-Wait, what UDP port am I forwarding you ask?
-It doesn't really matter.
-Typically WOL is on 7 or 9 but as long as you pick a port that isn't being used by another application (in other words pick something really high) then you're probably just fine. - Test the setup: So, to test the Wake on LAN settings I used this WOL monitor and wrote my own application for sending packets.
+4. Test the setup: So, to test the Wake on LAN settings I used this WOL monitor and wrote my own application for sending packets.
 Why would I write my own packet sender?
 Because I couldn't find one out there that didn't apply the subnet mask to the IP and broadcast the message.
 With my setup I wanted the packet to go directly to my VOIP router, so I built my own WOL application.
 It's pretty simple:

 If you're having a hard time getting WOL to work for you, then try this forum to get your particular issue sorted out.